Low-pass and High-pass Filters

 You are given an image of the sheep in the image variable and an image in the frequency domain in the dft_shift variable:

-• Do inverse shifting and store in lowpass_dft_inverse;
+lowpass_dft_filtered:- Do inverse shifting and store in

-• Remove negative values for image_lowpass.
+image_lowpass; - Remove negative values for

-• Perform inverse transformation for highpass_dft_inverse:
+- Perform inverse transformation for

-• Do inverse shifting and store in lowpass_dft_inverse;
+highpass_dft_inverse:- Do inverse shifting and store in

-• Remove negative values for image_highpass.
+image_highpass; - Remove negative values for

 Solution